 Our 24-hour specialty facilities and staff offer a combination of leading-edge technology, experience, and compassion to ensure the health, happiness and overall wellbeing of your pet.

 We care for not only your pets but also the whole family.
 That’s why we form long-lasting, trusting relationships with pet owners.
 Thanks for letting us be part of your family.

-At CVS, our talented, passionate and world-renowned specialists offer comprehensive care in specialized fields.
-Consider CVS as the next level of care for your pet.
+At VCA CVS, our talented, passionate and world-renowned specialists offer comprehensive care in specialized fields.
+Consider VCA CVS as the next level of care for your pet.